 In that phone call, I did not default to trying to fix or rescue the situation.
 I paused to reflect on my 10-word mission statement (To connect, inspire and lead with creative courage and optimism), which guided me to new behavior that was healthier for everyone in my family.
 Instead of frustration or caving in, I reflected on my mission statement.
 How could I connect, inspire and lead with creative courage and optimism inside this one conversation with my husband?

 My entire response changed.
 So did the conversation, and the next one with my mom, and the others after that.
 I was focused on my mission, not fixing, not getting frustrated but rather offering my best thinking and support to those I love.
-When I can keep the mission statement top of mind, it changes the entire dynamic of the conversation in healthy way.
-For me, these three words are my why, be it professionally or personally.
+When I can keep the mission statement top of mind, it changes the entire dynamic of the conversation in a healthy way.
+For me, these 10 words are my why, be it professionally or personally.

 My personal mission statement has become so much more than words for me.
 When the check out person at Publix isn’t fast enough, I think about my mission statement and check my impatience.
 In a conversation with my employees, I think about my mission statement and dig deeper.
 In parenting my three daughters, I think about my mission statement and help them pick themselves back up when they stumble.
 This phrase grounds me and helps me bring my best self to most (because it’s a work in progress) moments every day.